jonniedarko/Notes/posts/Node.rest.2.md

 As mentioned above all this does is return false if the input contains `$` and true otherwise.
 So now we just need to add our path methods as part of our user model:

 Now inside our User model module we can import this module and using Mongoose's Schema we can attach validations method using `path()`.
 These are methods that are called before adding to the Database, if they fail then they are not persisted to the Database.
-So lets incorperate the above methods into our Schema validation:
+So lets incorporate the above methods into our Schema validation:

 ```js
 var validate = require('./user.validation');